 Executing your plan is what really matters.
 So let’s talk about goal execution.
 Now that you and your colleagues have set the bar higher, identified that business changing idea, or revealed a way to impact your customers’ lives in a way they never expected; you are going to have to find a way to get it done.
 And, for many of my clients – nonprofit agencies – getting it done, means more performance with the same or fewer resources.

 Goal execution has been studied by business experts for years.
 It is a subject that is rich in advice, tips, and methods.
 But, don’t look for the perfect recipe for your business, because every agency, business, or association is unique.
 You need to find the right mix of methods that work for you, your agency, and your business environment.

 I offer a few tips to help you develop your arsenal of tools to tackle your strategic goals:

 Understand and capitalize on your expertise.

-Our recommended strategic planning processes is closely aligned with the Malcolm Baldrige National Quality Award, which requires a company to understand and assess their Core Competencies; which are your organization’s areas of greatest expertise, and strategically important to fulfilling your mission.
+Our Simple Strategy strategic planning processes is closely aligned with the Malcolm Baldrige National Quality Award, which requires a company to understand and assess their Core Competencies; which are your organization’s areas of greatest expertise, and strategically important to fulfilling your mission.
 You need to look beyond “I’ll volunteer for that role”, and seek the individuals (staff or board) who’s expertise, passion, and resources align with your core competencies and your vision.
 Putting the right people in the right role is critical to successful goal execution.

 Don’t let passion get in your way.